younata/personal_knowledge/src/astronomy/at102ed/README.md

 ## Focusing

-With a Canon EOS 6D on a T-ring, this focuses at just past 41mm.
+With a Canon EOS 6D on a T-ring (1.25 inch), this focuses at just past 41mm.

+With a Canon EOS 6d on a 2-inch T-Ring, this focuses at about 82.5mm.